 2022 | • | 16873 | 73.4% | 72.8% | 74.0% | 76.2% | 74.6% |

-A similar pattern occurs when examining the percentage uptake of cervical screening among patients registered with Hull GPs with the percentage in Hull being higher than England for women aged 25-49 years and lower for women aged 50-64 years.
-Uptake rates are slightly higher when presented out of population registered with Hull GPs as around 9% of all patients registered with Hull GPs live in East Riding of Yorkshire where screening rates tend to be higher.
+A similar pattern occurs when examining the percentage uptake of cervical screening among patients registered with Hull GPs when the data is presented at sub-Integrated Care Board level with the percentage in Hull (03F) being slightly higher than England for women aged 25-49 years and lower for women aged 50-64 years.
+Uptake rates are slightly higher when presented out of population registered with Hull GPs as around 8% of all patients registered with Hull GPs live in East Riding of Yorkshire where screening rates tend to be higher.

 Compared with benchmark